AAMohamedFahim/SQL_Mastering_Roadmap/day- 06/README.md

 3. Get names of employees who earn more than the average salary of their department.
 4. Find departments where no employee earns more than $70,000.
 5. List all employees in regions that have more than one department.
+6. Use `EXISTS` to list employees who manage at least one department.
+7. Use `NOT EXISTS` to list employees who do **not** manage any department.

 ---